gosia-b/gcp-vertex-ai/wine/README.md

 Each pipeline component uses a container image available on the *Artifact Registry*.
 In this case, we use only *pre-built* Docker images ([list of pre-built containers for prediction](https://cloud.google.com/vertex-ai/docs/predictions/pre-built-containers)).

+❗ Vertex Pipelines supports running pipelines built with both *Kubeflow Pipelines* or *TFX* (Tensorflow Extended).
+Here we use Kubeflow Pipelines.

 ## Reference
 [Article about Vertex AI Pipelines](https://towardsdatascience.com/how-to-set-up-custom-vertex-ai-pipelines-step-by-step-467487f81cad)